 Let’s uninstall the numpy and reinstall it using pip.

-pip uninstall numpy pip install numpy
+pip uninstall numpy

 In case of multiple versions of numpy, we have uninstalled numpy multiple times.
 Assuming the latest version is above 1.8.0.
 If you are not sure you may specify the numpy version while installing.